-To answer this question, it is important to first understand the difference between a legitimate direct selling company and a pyramid scheme.
+To answer this question and dispel these QNET rumours, it is important to first understand the difference between a legitimate direct selling company and a pyramid scheme.
 The key difference is that, in an illegal pyramid scheme, one gets commission for recruiting more people under them; whereas in a genuine direct selling company, commissions are paid only based on the sale of products.
 Even if a person has a large network of people under them, but they have neither retailed nor purchased any product, they don’t earn any commissions.

 Pyramid schemes are illegal and the vast majority of their participants lose money.
 They rely on recruiting new representatives instead of product sales to profit, charge members large upfront fees, and convince them to buy large amounts of inventory that is not returnable.
 Their products generally have little or no actual value.